 Australia's International Decade of Indigenous Languages Directions Group's first meeting in Canberra, May 2022.

-Members of the Directions Group pictured with Arrernte elder Sabella Turner left to right: Jillian Mundy, Michelle Manning (NIAA), Joyce Bonner, Annalee Pope, Sabella Turner, Pauline Halchuk (OFTA), Beau Williams, Michelle Bedford (DFAT), Shania Armstrong, Clayton Cruse, Denise Smith-Ali, Sarah Davis (OFTA), Liam Tucker (OFTA), Lorraine Injie, Lauren Reed (AIATSIS) and Daryn McKenny.
+Mparantwe Meeting: Members of the Directions Group pictured with Arrernte elder Sabella Turner left to right: Jillian Mundy, Michelle Manning (NIAA), Joyce Bonner, Annalee Little, Sabella Turner, Pauline Halchuk (OFTA), Beau Williams, Michelle Bedford (DFAT), Shania Armstrong, Clayton Cruse, Denise Smith-Ali, Sarah Davis (OFTA), Liam Tucker (OFTA), Lorraine Injie, Lauren Reed (AIATSIS) and Daryn McKenny.
 Missing from photo Dr Vicki Couzens, Phillemon Mosby, Desmond Crump and Gawura Wanambi.

-• developed their Terms of Reference and determined their values and vision for languages
+- developed their Terms of Reference and determined their values and vision for languages

-1. stop the loss
+- 1. stop the loss

 2. Aboriginal and Torres Strait Islander communities are centre